VirgilSecurity/chat-back4app-android/README.md

   <img src="img/access_token3.jpeg" width="600" >
 - Copy this Access Token.

-To initialize the Virgil SDK on a client-side you need to:
+Initialize the Virgil SDK on a client-side:
 - Open “[strings.xml][_string.xml]” file and put generated on Virgil Dashboard Access Token to the “virgil_token” string and App Id to the “virgil_app_id” string:
 ![String xml](img/string_xml.jpeg)
 - Setup VirgilApiContext with virgil_token and KeyStorage with default files directory: